 They support Christian people in the challenging task of living as models of reconciliation.
 They help towards transforming Christian culture – those ways of thinking and acting that are part of the fabric of Christian life which often go unexamined.

 BROKEN RITES - https://www.brokenrites.org/

-Broken Rites is an international group offering mutual support and information to separated and divorced spouses and partners of clergy, ministers, and Church Army Officers.
+Broken Rites is an international group offering mutual support and information to separated and divorced spouses and partners of clergy and ministers.